April-May 2023

 PASO ends its 2023 DC Tango Festival with this grand finale show to feature music from its newly-recorded album, Tango Sin Fronteras, which offers original tangos by composers from Argentina, Colombia, and the United States.
 With international tango dancers and other guest artists (to be announced), this annual concert is a popular sold-out event.
 At the Terrace Theater of the Kennedy Center at 7:30 PM.

-Tickets go on sale in March 2023
+Tickets on sale now!

 PASO ends its 2023 DC Tango Festival with this grand finale show to feature music from its newly-recorded album, Tango Sin Fronteras, which offers original tangos by composers from Argentina, Colombia, and the United States.
 With international tango dancers and other guest artists (to be announced), this annual concert is a popular sold-out event.
 At the Terrace Theater of the Kennedy Center at 7:30 PM.

-Tickets go on sale in March 2023
+Tickets on sale now!

 PASO ends its 2023 DC Tango Festival with this grand finale show to feature music from its newly-recorded album, Tango Sin Fronteras, which offers original tangos by composers from Argentina, Colombia, and the United States.
 With international tango dancers and other guest artists (to be announced), this annual concert is a popular sold-out event.
 At the Terrace Theater of the Kennedy Center at 7:30 PM.